ftns/aRTC/README.md

 ## Features
 * All RTCs are subclass of aRTC, so you don't bother with differences between RTCs. (except specific feature dependes on each RTC.)
 * Almost all errors are handled.
 So you can improve your code more reliable.
-Also, you can ignore errors for your conveniencs.
+Also, you can ignore errors for your convenience.
 (However, I STRONGLY recommend check errors.)
 * You can handle NTP easilly with aRTC::SetEpoch().

 ## Supported RTCs: